biswajit12azure/git/README.md

 - The git reset command moves the HEAD pointer back to the specified commit.
 This means that the commit history is rewritten, and any commits that were made after the specified commit are discarded.
 - To use the git reset command, simply specify the commit that you want to move the HEAD pointer back to: git reset <commit-hash>
-- This will reset the HEAD pointer to the specified commit, and any commits that were made after the specified commit will be discarded.![ref3]
+- This will reset the HEAD pointer to the specified commit, and any commits that were made after the specified commit will be discarded.

-**Git Rebase and Merge![ref2]![ref1]**
+**Git Rebase and Merge**

 In general, you should use git rebase to combine changes from one branch into another when you are      working on your branch and you want to keep the commit history linear.
 You should use git merge when you are working on a shared branch and you want to preserve the commit history.